knupel/ROMANESCO-Processing/revision.md

 * slider  height and width move to the third column
 * button slider bigger
 * clean the core
+* change the slider ID to add 50 more

 ###### Prescene, Scene